sabalax/sabalax/README.md

 - 📫 How to reach me **sametgrtna@gmail.com**

-- ⚡ Fun fact **I'm esports player and also making my own computer games**
+- ⚡ More info about me **I'm esports player and also making my own computer games**

 <h3 align="left">Connect with me:</h3>
 <p align="left">